Web Design for Swiss Businesses 2025 Multilingual, Modern, Precise

 1 How does collaboration with an EU agency work from Switzerland?

-Collaboration is completely remote via video calls, screen sharing, and digital project management tools.
-There is no time difference, and communication is in German or English.
-We issue invoices in CHF and are familiar with the reverse-charge procedure for VAT processing.
+Everything runs remotely via video calls, screen sharing, and digital project management tools.
+No time difference, communication in German or English.
+We invoice in CHF and handle the reverse-charge procedure for VAT.

 2 Are contents translated by Swiss native speakers?